ITINERARY

 The ocean around the Shiretoko Peninsula is habitat for a wide range of fish thanks to the rugged topography of the seabed.
 In the morning, you join in the "Whale, Dolphin, and Bird Watching" cruise and tour.
 It offers the chance to observe sperm whales, orcas, dolphins, and more up close.
 Of course, your guide will provide detailed commentary on area’s ecology and details about its wildlife.

-Finally, you visit the Shiretoko Rausu Visitor Center.
+Afterward, visit the Shiretoko Rausu Visitor Center to review the tour while learning about orca skeletons, the ecology of the Blakiston's fish owl, and more.
 After lunch, you go by car to Nakashibetsu Airport.